Governorships of Bill Clinton: Second governorship (1983–1992)

-In 1982, he was elected governor a second time and kept the office for ten years.
+In 1982, he was elected governor a second time and retained the office for the next ten years.
 Effective with the 1986 election, Arkansas had changed its gubernatorial term of office from two to four years.

-Clinton's final term as governor (1991–1992) was marked by a period particularly extensive legislative success, due both to the resounding mandate he won from voters against a well-funded opponent in his preceding reelection, as well as the defeat of several major opponents of Clinton's in the state's legislature.
+Clinton's final term as governor (1991–1992) was marked by a period of particularly extensive legislative success, due both to the resounding mandate he won from voters against a well-funded opponent in his preceding re-election, as well as the defeat of several major opponents of Clinton's in the state's legislature.

 Economic policy

 During his second governorship, Clinton helped transform Arkansas's economy.
-The start of Clinton's second governorship occurred during the early recovery from the early 1980s recession, and much of Clinton's governorship was during periods in which national economic growth in the United States was relatively.
+The start of Clinton's second governorship occurred during the early recovery from the early 1980s recession, and much of Clinton's governorship ran concurrent with it.
 Arkansas was one of the United States' most impoverished states, and the state possessed more limited financial resources than other states.
 Due to this, Clinton made the state's economic development a primary focus.

-Even towards the end of Clinton's governorship, Arkansas had issues with unemployment in poverty, ranking 50th in your unemployment.
+Even towards the end of Clinton's governorship, Arkansas had issues with unemployment in poverty, ranking 50th in youth unemployment.
 Around the time of Clinton's 1992 presidential campaign, the Republican-leaning think tank Corporation for Enterprise Development ranked the state the "45th worst in which to work", an assessment which Clinton disputed.

 Clinton often came into conflict with the AFL-CIO head J. Bill Becker, demonstrating resistance from trade unions to some of his policies.

 During Clinton's governorship, the state's budget increased at a rate similar to the federal government.
 A challenge for Clinton's governorship was generating revenue to replace a decrease in federal funding under the presidencies of Ronald Reagan and George H. W. Bush (federal aid went from contributing 36% of Arkansas' state revenue in the early 1980s to 24% by 1990).